MidasLee/KurumiShell/README_EN.md

 2. **GNU General Public License v2.0 with Classpath Exception (GPL v2 with Classpath Exception) Dependencies**
    - **MySQL Connector/J**: This project uses MySQL Connector/J as the database driver.
 According to the Classpath Exception terms, it is allowed to use the driver in applications under any license, as long as the following conditions are met:
-     - The driver interacts with the application only through standard Java API
+     - The driver interacts with the application only through the standard Java API
      - The application code does not directly depend on the internal implementation of the driver

 3. **Apache License 2.0 Dependencies**